Obviously Five Believers

 Lark Skyrider makes an attempt to get up from his chair again.

-“I’ll bring you another bottle of wine, but please remain seated!”
+“No, please not!
+I’ll bring you another bottle of wine, but you must remain seated!”

 Am I mistaken, or there a trace of panic in his voice?